 The digital candy thermometer CDN DTC450 has an adjustable steel clip to attach it to the pan and a pocket clip.
 The display is large and easy to read, although several users report that the screen can be very difficult to read or may even pixelate as temperatures rise.

-This is suitable for use as a candy or a deep-fry thermometer with a temperature range between 40°F and 450°F and you can either use its pre-programmed settings or set up your program.
+This thermometer is suitable for use as a candy or deep-fry thermometer.
+Its temperature range is between 40°F and 450°F, and you can either use its pre-programmed settings or set up your own program.
 It also has an auto shut-off function.

-However this model does not come with any instructions on how to re-calibrate.
-Some users have reported temperature discrepancies when checked against manual thermometers.
+This model does not include instructions on how to recalibrate.
+Some users have reported temperature discrepancies when compared to manual thermometers.

 - Temperature range 40°F to 450°F